arvindshekar07/VehicalDetection/README.md

 ```

-Later we get get feature based on spatial and color  feature on the image.
+Later I get get feature based on spatial and color  feature on the image.
 ```python
 ## getting the spatial features
 def bin_spatial(img, size=(32, 32)):